jim-easterbrook/Photini/src/doc/manual/technical_metadata.rst

 .. image:: ../images/screenshot_106.png

 The data you enter is stored in the Photini configuration file so you can easily apply it to images in future by selecting the lens you have defined from the dropdown list.
-To remove a lens from the list right-click on it to bring up its context menu.
+To remove a lens from the list right-click on the list to bring up its context menu.
 This includes options to delete any lens but the one currently in use.

 .. image:: ../images/screenshot_107.png